roshankhanxox/hackthisfall/README.md

-# Dr. Blunt - Medical Symptom Prediction and Guidance Platform
+# Dr. Blunt - Medical Symptom Prediction Platform

 Dr. Blunt is an AI-powered web application designed to help users quickly understand potential health issues based on their symptoms.
 By entering a description of symptoms, users receive a list of possible diagnoses along with confidence levels.
 Dr. Blunt aims to provide immediate health insights, encourage early awareness, and guide users toward informed health decisions.